The Ultimate Guide to Types of Solar Panels

 How Does a Solar Panel Work?

 Solar panels are undoubtedly an ideal means to cut connections from the grid and use solar energy.
-But have you ever thought about how these solar panels work to generate electrical energy and power your entire house?
+But have you ever thought about how solar panels work to generate electrical energy and power your entire house?

 Solar panels use sunlight as their fuel to generate power/energy.
 When sunlight strikes the panels, the surface converts the sunlight into electricity.
 Solar panels are composed of cells that contain electrons.
 The negative charge of boron and the positive charge of phosphorus creates a magnetic field.